yannickbattail/openscad-models/MarioWorld/README.md

 Each worldLine is a list of characters, each character is a tile.

-worldLine1 is the floor and worldLine1 si the top of the sky.
+worldLine1 is the floor and worldLine12 is the top of the sky.

 ## Tiles

 List of the tiles:

-- `m`: mario: character
+- `M`: mario: character
 - `g`: gumba: character
 - `k`: koopa: character
 - `p`: piranha plant: character